Odhynn/Naerk/content/Characters/Gathclan Tulenkar.md

 ## Story

 A trader that rose to power in the Tulenkar family, Gathclan eventually became an influencial member of [[Fellgaunt]]'s council.
 He defied [[Tarlosh Kalistrom]]'s plans for slaves and undead, resulting to [[Battle of Fellgaunt]].
 With the aid of [[Band of Blood and Brimstone]], he emerged victorious and led the city afterwards.
-His daughter, [[Beyin]], ruled the city after his death.
+His daughter, [[Beyin Tulenkar|Beyin]], ruled the city after his death.

 ## Possessions